 Baguio’s New Entry Protocols & Travel Requirements

-These protocols and requirements are as of March 19, 2021.
-These usually change from time to time so it’s better to always check the Baguio Tourism FB page for updates.
+These protocols and requirements are as of August 16, 2021.
+These usually change occasionally, so it’s better to always check the Baguio Tourism FB page for updates.

 ✓ Tourists must schedule their visit on the Baguio Visita website.